Concept Of Numbers

 खं means “a sense of nothing”.

-Here, Bhaskaracharya clearly states that a quantity is neither positive nor negative, but it can be represented by an appearance only after certain action is performed on them or bounded to them, which we call as numbers, and these numbers reflects the actual measurement that we take.
+Here, Bhaskaracharya clearly states that a quantity is neither positive nor negative, but it can be represented by an appearance only after certain action is performed on them or bound to them, which we call as numbers, and these numbers reflects the actual measurement that we take.

 One important thing to note which Brahmagupta did not explicitly address, yet his insights imply—is this: if there is only negative number, then what does it represent?
 To remove something, we must have something.